-9 children, who have specific learning needs dealt with in school with individual targets, modified resources and assessed according to their progress against these targets.
+27 children, have additional support and are on our SEN support register in school with individual targets, modified resources and assessed according to their progress against these personalised targets.

-2 children, who have specialised individual educational targets which are highlighted by their Educational Health Care Plans.
+3 children have specialised individual educational targets which are highlighted by their Educational Health Care Plans.